uberhalit/CitraTouchControl/README.md

 ## Limitations ##
-* Due to the fact that Microsofts RDP display driver does not support OpenGL 3.3 Citra will not work if you start it over a RDP-session.
+* Due to the fact that Microsofts RDP display driver does not support OpenGL 3.3 Citra will not work if you start it over an RDP-session.
 Start Citra and load your game **BEFORE** you connect via RDP.
+* If your connection drops it may be possible that CitraTouchControl will freeze.
+Manually close and reopen it.
 * Configuring keys only works with a physical keyboard; it will not work via Remote Desktop from a mobile device.
-* Onscreen controls react to touch only, mouseclicks will not work (menu button is the exception)
+* Onscreen controls react to touch only, mouseclicks will not work (menu button is the exception).
+* If the Windows Scaling Option is set to anything else than 100% the overlay will be off, however you don't have to change your default scaling because an RDP session uses its own scaling.
-* Loading savegames only affect the game if it gets reloaded (Citra -> File -> Load File...) afterwards.
+* Loading savegames only affect games that check saves on the fly.
+Some games may require a full reload (Citra -> File -> Load File...) afterwards.
 * Overlay only checks for a process called "citra-qt.exe".
 If your build of Citra is called something else, then you'll have to rename it.
 * Overlay will not adjust itself after startup.
-Use the "Readjust Overlay" option in menu if you move/resize Citra later.
+Use the "Reload Overlay" option in menu if you move/resize Citra later.
 * Overlay will not detect a restart of Citra.
 You will have to restart CitraTouchControl manually if you close and reopen Citra.
 * If Citra runs in admin mode you'll have to start CitraTouchControl as admin too.
 * If your connection has lag >50ms CitraTouchControl will eventually hold KeyDown for too long which will result in recognition of multiple KeyPresses.
 Try the "Touch: Tap only" option in menu or reduce the KeyPress duration to ~20ms.